v2sCollections/Constellation/README.md

 ## [Make a Backup Save](https://)

-- Mods for Starfield are WELL I DON'T KNOW but it's always good to make a backup of your save file.
+- Mods for Starfield are (WELL WE DON'T KNOW YET) but it's always good to make a backup of your save file.
 The save file location can be found below Just copy the contents of this file and place it somewhere on your PC.

 ```
 C:\Users\[YOUR USERNAME]\Documents\My Games\Starfield\Saves